namoklom/autodrive-yolo/README.md

 The **bounding boxes** are well-aligned with the edges of the detected objects, indicating that the model is not only classifying objects correctly but also **localizing them with good precision**.
 This accuracy is enabled by essential post-processing techniques such as **non-max suppression** and **Intersection over Union (IoU)**, which filter overlapping boxes and enhance localization performance.

-Overall, this output confirms the **effectiveness of YOLO** for use in complex environments like roads and highways, where **timely and accurate object detection** is critical.
-The system’s ability to detect various object types with high precision supports its suitability for **autonomous navigation**, **traffic analysis**, and **advanced driver-assistance systems (ADAS)**.

 ---

 ## 🧰 Tools and Libraries Used